Backend library for Node.js

 The purpose of the bkjs shell script is to act as a helper tool in configuring and managing the backend environment and as well to be used in operations on production systems.
 It is not required for the backend operations and provided as a convenience tool which is used in the backend development and can be useful for others running or testing the backend.

-Running without arguments will bring help screen with description of all available commands.
+Run bkjs help to see description of all available commands.

 /etc/sysconfig/bkjs